FokiDoki/WireRest/README.md

 ![Jenkins JaCoCo Tests Coverage](https://img.shields.io/jenkins/coverage/apiv4?jobUrl=http%3A%2F%2Fs2.fokidoki.su%2Fjob%2Fwg_controller&style=flat-square)
 ---
 This is a REST API for Wireguard.
 It is written in Java using Spring Boot and Spring MVC.
-Project is under start of development.
+Project is under early of development.

 Swagger UI is available at http://127.0.0.1:8081/swagger-ui.html